 - 3 tablespoons fish sauce - or 1 tablespoon salt

 - 2 cloves garlic - - minced

-- 2 cups bitter gourd - (ampalaya) - leaves or fruit or spinach
+- 2 cups bitter gourd - (ampalaya) - optional

-- In a pan, boil the Monggo beans in 5 cups of water.
-Cover and let cook until tender about 30-40 minutes.
+- In a pot, boil the monggo beans in 5 cups of water over medium heat.
+Once it boils, cover the pot and reduce heat to low and let simmer until tender about 30 minutes.

-- Once cooked transfer beans with water in a deep bowl if using a stab mixer or in a blender, pulse to make a puree.
+- Transfer the content of the pot in a deep bowl if using a stab mixer or in a blender, pulse to make a puree.

-- On the same pan, heat oil then saute garlic, onion and tomato until tender.
-Add pork slices and fish sauce and let cook for 3-4 minutes.
+- Add garlic, onion, and tomatoes and saute until tender.
+Add fish sauce and cook for another minute.
 If using salt, it may be added on the last step instead.

-- Add back the pureed Monggo beans to the pan.
-When it starts to simmer, add the bitter gourd or spinach.
-Smoked fish meat (Tinapa) may be added same time.
-Let it simmer for another 5-10 minutes.
+- Add the pureed Monggo beans to the pot.
+Add 1-2 cups of water if it is too thick.
+When it starts to simmer, add the bitter gourd, celery and smoked fish.
+Let it simmer for another 2-3 minutes.

-- Transfer to your soup bowl and serve while hot.
+- Transfer to your soup bowl and serve while hot with rice.